 Transfer the ricotta to a tightly lidded container and refrigerate it.
 For a crazy good snack, spread it on lightly toasted slices of French bread, sprinkle with salt and pepper and top with sliced fresh tomatoes or roasted red peppers.
 It’s also wonderful spread on crackers and topped with a drizzle of olive oil and Balsamic vinegar.
 Or spread it on hot buttered toast and drizzle with honey or sprinkle with a little cinnamon sugar for a completely decadent breakfast.
 Ferretti says to eat it within 2 days, which shouldn’t be difficult to do.

-Have you tried making your own cheese?
-If so, I’d love to hear about your experiences.
+Have you tried making your own ricotta, or any other type of cheese?
+I’d love to hear about your experiences.